Project "Fast Replanning (Incremental Heuristic

 - Dave Ferguson and Anthony Stentz used elements of D* Lite in a highly

-optimized version of their Field D* system, that researchers from NASA's Jet
+optimized version of their Field D* system, see D. Ferguson and A. Stentz,

 - Maxim Likhachev and Dave Ferguson used a combination of ARA* and D* Lite,